 A lot of Christians have lost the craving for the things of God, his Word.
 They are just content attending services, but don’t experience growth

 It’s never too late to start craving God’s word once again.
 You don’t have wait for things to change in your family, your home or church.
 You can do it anytime.
 No one else can do this for you; it’s something you either choose to do or not.
 How bad do you want to do this this year?
 That decision is yours alone.
-As babies crave milk, we are to crave the Bible.
+As babies crave milk, we are to crave God’s word, the Bible.

 As Christians, we won’t grow in our relationship if we don’t crave his Word.
 Look at verse 2, so that we grow up into salvation.
 You cannot grow spiritually without digesting God’s word.

 Whatever plans or resolutions you may have this year, your success is going to depend on how bad you truly want it.
-If you succeed in all your resolutions but fail or neglect your spiritual walk; your relationship with God.
+If you succeed in all your resolutions but fail or neglect your relationship with God.
 Then you are failing God for not investing in what truly matters.
 How bad do you truly want him?